siw36/ansible-gs-iss/README.md

 | gsCustomConfig | Set this parameter to `true` if you have written a custom configuration file in `<role path>/files/custom_Game.ini` | false |
 | gsConfigChange | Set this parameter if you want to restart the server with a new custom config file without the installation tasks | false |

+Common start parameters (`gsAdditionalParameters`):
+- `-GameStats`: Used when you have set the GSLT to enable XP gain on your server
+- `-ruleset=OfficialRules`: Used to enable the official rule set

 Dependencies
 ------------